 1/4 cup canola or vegetable oil

 1. Wrap the outside and bottom of a 1-quart bowl in a damp towel to secure it in place on the work surface.
 Combine egg and salt with a large balloon whisk, mixing until foamy and pale.
 Whisking constantly, add oils a few drops at a time, and then in a steady stream as the mixture emulsifies.
-Add lemon juice; blend briefly.
-Add additional salt and lemon juice to taste.
-Store, tightly covered, in the refrigerator for up to 7 days.

 Note: Raw eggs should not be used in food prepared for pregnant women, babies, young children, the elderly, or anyone whose health is compromised.